 The University and its affiliates are not-for-profit organizations as described in section 501(c)(3) of the Internal Revenue Code and are generally exempt from income taxes on related income pursuant to Section 501(a) of the Code.

-Effective July 1, 2007, the University adopted Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes-an Interpretation of SFAS No. 109, Accounting for Income Taxes, which did not have a material effect on the consolidated financial statements.
+Effective July 1, 2007, the University adopted FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of SFAS No. 109, Accounting for Income Taxes.
+The adoption did not have a material effect on the consolidated financial statements.